 Supposing different sets of factors affected exports by item and by destination, the factors affecting the entire export growth for different time periods may also have been different.
 Chronologically reviewed, the export growth in the second period (1932-34) was supported by cotton products.
-As already observed with regard to India, the price elasticity of cotton exports appears to be great, and exchange rate depreciation may have been the major factor in boosting exports in this period.
-In particular, the depreciation of the yen against the currencies of the United Kingdom, a major competitor, and of British colonies, major export destinations, may have worked favorably for export competition.
-The decline against the pound sterling (Figure 2) may have had strong effects on Japanese competitiveness, since some British colonies pegged their currency to the British pound.
-Furthermore, as the previous literature reveals, labor productivity as measured by total labor input greatly improved from the 1920s through the 1930s in the cotton industry, and wage levels were reduced continuously for several years in the 1930s.
-These factors may have restrained increases or induced decreases in yen-denominated export prices, possibly contributing to expanding exports.
-It may thus be necessary to somewhat underestimate the effects of the declines in exchange rates.
+As already observed with regard to India, the price elasticity of cotton exports appears to be great, and exchange rate depreciation may have been the major factor in boosting

-term, the coefficient sign turns out to be positive, but the coefficient is insignificant (Durbin's h statistics for the respective estimations are 0.98 and -0.53).
+&lt;sup>47 When the explanatory variables are lagged dependent variables, real GDP, and real direct investments, the coefficient of real direct investments from Japan is insignificant, and the coefficient sign turns out negative.
+When direct investments for the previous term are made an explanatory variable, replacing those for the current term, the coefficient sign turns out to be positive, but the coefficient is insignificant (Durbin's h statistics for the respective estimations are 0.98 and -0.53).
 Furthermore, when lagged dependent variables, real exchange rates for the previous and current terms, and real GDP are made explanatory variables, the coefficient sign of the real exchange rates turns out to be negative, but the coefficient is insignificant (the Durbin's h statistic is -0.07).

-48. Strictly speaking, analyses must be broken down into regions and items in order to prove this point directly.
+&lt;sup>48 Strictly speaking, analyses must be broken down into regions and items in order to prove this point directly.

-49. It should be noted that while Sato (1978) analyzes the price elasticity of each item's demand, the elasticity available in the analysis of this paper is acquired through the entire exports from Japan to the United States and real exchange rates.
+&lt;sup>49 It should be noted that while Sato [1978] analyzes the price elasticity of each item's demand, the elasticity available in the analysis of this paper is acquired through the entire exports from Japan to the United States and real exchange rates.

-50. The Yukizawa/Maeda statistics indicate that about 60-70 percent of exports to "other Southeast Asian countries," including India in 1925 and 1935, were textile products, about 50-60 percent of which were cotton fabrics.
+&lt;sup>50 The Yukizawa/Maeda statistics indicate that about 60-70% of exports to "other Southeast Asian countries," including India in 1925 and 1935, were textile products, about 50-60% of which were cotton fabrics.